piouson/kubernetes-bootcamp/README.md

 You can also follow the [admin guide doc for namespaces](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/)

-1. Create a namespace `myns`
+1. Create a Namespace `myns`
-2. Create a webserver Pod in the `myns` namespace
+2. Create a webserver Pod in the `myns` Namespace
-3. Review created resources and confirm `myns` namespace is assigned to the Pod
+3. Review created resources and confirm `myns` Namespace is assigned to the Pod
 4. Delete resources created
 5. Review the `NAMESPACED` column of the Kubernetes API resources
+6. Review the Namespace object and the Namespace spec

 <details>
 <summary>lab5.6 solution</summary>